georgewitteman/zsh-prompt/README.md

 From this, you'll start to be able to narrow down specific lines that are causing the issue.
 For example, one thing that I did not expect when I was starting this was how slow command substitution was, even for builtin commands.
 For example, try sourcing `test/pwd-comparison.zsh`.
 The first two tests use command substitution to set a variable to the current directory (`TESTVAR=$(pwd)`).
 It turns out that (on my machine at least) this is **135 times** slower than running just `pwd` without command substitution.
 Even though `$(pwd)` runs in just under 1ms, if its running in a loop that can easily add up.
 Other common commands like `dirname` take over 2.5ms to run on my machine.
 Again this might not sound like a lot, but you can see how if these commands are run over and over it could end up taking a lot of time.

 In order to try and reduce this, I needed to try and find ways to not use command substitution.
 The zsh [prompt expansion](http://zsh.sourceforge.net/Doc/Release/Prompt-Expansion.html) and [parameter expansion](http://zsh.sourceforge.net/Doc/Release/Expansion.html#Parameter-Expansion) docs were really helpful here.
 It turns out that there are a lot of things that zsh can do without ever calling another command.
 For example, running `VAR=$(dirname $(pwd))` takes about 3.5ms on my computer.
 Turns out there's a variable `$PWD` that I can use instead of `$(pwd)` which cuts that down to 2.6ms.
 But the real kicker is that if I get rid of command substitution altogether and use the `:h` parameter expansion flag I can get the same thing in **0.0012ms** by running `VAR=${PWD:h}`!
 To summarize, changing `VAR=$(dirname $(pwd))` (a pretty safe looking command) into `VAR=${PWD:h}` gave me a **2,770 times speedup**.
 Again, this few fractions of a millisecond might not sound like much, but when done tens or hundreds of time within a prompt script, it can be the difference between a hundreds of milliseconds prompt and a tens or even single digit milliseconds prompt.

-### Why is command substitution so slow?
-**TODO**

-## What's next?
-So, now that I have a zsh prompt that renders in under 4ms, I'd like to see if I can get my zsh startup time down.
-It's at about 100ms right now.
-Most of that is the [gitstatus](https://github.com/romkatv/gitstatus) plugin initialization.
-I'm guessing since the creator of gitstatus is also the creator of powerlevel10k it's already pretty optimized, but it's still worth a look.